You’ve got big dreams but are scared of starting your own business.

 I tried Etsy.
 Totally failed.
 Learned a lot through that (like that I really didn’t like creating physical products).

 I tried ebay.
-Loved it and still do it, but I also know that I love to teach and help people so I couldn’t see myself only selling things on ebay for the rest of my life.
+Loved it, but I also know that I love to teach and help people so I couldn’t see myself only selling things on ebay for the rest of my life.

 If I would’ve stopped with Etsy, then I’d still be working my 9-5 job and just trying to make it through.
 But I kept trying until I found something that works for me.
 And I’m sure it will continue to change as I change.